frankshearar/Home/Spec:-NuGet-Config-schema-changes-to-enable-repository-signatures.md

 Parent spec - [Repository-Signatures](https://github.com/NuGet/Home/wiki/Repository-Signatures)

 ## Problem
-Once we enable package signing, we need to enable consumers to be able to trust a package repository.
-Further, that trust information needs to be stored into the users machine.
+Once we enable repository package signing, we need to enable consumers to be able to trust a package repository.
+Further, the trust information needs to be stored into the users machine.

 ## Who is the customer?
 All NuGet package consumers.